 In keeping with our mission and values, SOAS supports the principle of Open Access to ensure that as far as possible our research can be freely accessed by anyone in the world via the internet and used without restrictions for research, teaching and other purposes.
-The SOAS Open Access Policy (pdf; 452kb) (last updated and approved by the Research and Enterprise Committee in June 2020) sets out both the responsibilities and opportunities for authors at SOAS in relation to Open Access publication.
-It is anticipated that adherence to this Policy will support authors with: disseminating their research worldwide; complying with external funder requirements for Open Access; eligibility for the next REF; and preserving their research outputs.
+The SOAS Open Access Policy (PDF) sets out both the responsibilities and opportunities for authors at SOAS in relation to Open Access publication.
+It is anticipated that adherence to this Policy will support authors with: disseminating their research worldwide; complying with external funder requirements for Open Access; eligibility for Research Assessment exercises; and preserving their research outputs.

-Researchers at SOAS must ensure that they are familiar with the School’s Open Access Policy and ensure that they comply with the REF Open Access requirements as well as any Open Access requirements of any external funders from which they receive grants.
+Researchers at SOAS must ensure that they are familiar with the School’s Open Access Policy and ensure that they comply with Research Assessment Open Access requirements as well as Open Access requirements of external funders from which they receive grants.

-The importance of Open Access in academic publishing has been growing for over a decade both in the UK and internationally.
+The importance of Open Access in academic publishing has been growing for over a decade.
 Put simply Open Access involves making research outputs available online so that anybody can access them freely without having to pay a subscription or fee for access.
-There are increasingly compelling reasons to engage with and do Open Access.
+There are increasingly compelling reasons to engage with and do Open Access:

-Major funders of research - Research England, UKRI, European Research Council have introduced, and will continue to extend, expectations that researchers commit to making their research outputs available freely to all through Open Access.
+Major funders of research including Research England, UKRI and the European Research Council have introduced, and will continue to extend, expectations that researchers commit to making their research outputs available freely to all through Open Access.
 The result is that a growing amount of research funded by the public is being made publicly available.
-It also means that as a researcher you now need to do Open Access in order to submit your outputs to the REF or if you want to benefit from external funding for your research.
+It also means that as a researcher you now need to do Open Access in order to submit your outputs to Research Assessment exercises or if you want to benefit from external funding for your research.